-- If there are a lot of detractors and/or the score is dropping, it is important to get into the details of this key metric to identify the populations that need the most attention and the main topics revealed by employee feedback.
+- If there are a lot of detractors and/or the score is dropping, it is important to get into the details of this question to identify the populations that need the most attention and the main topics revealed by employee feedback.

 Populations to watch out for